Code-Institute-Submissions/alexrwinter/README.md

 <h2>Credits</h2>
-Sound waves vector image by OpenClipart-Vectors from Pixabay Hero image by Sophie Murray (created for website) Images for project films without posters: Photo by Denise Jans on Unsplash Images for films 'Tracks', 'Home for Chirstmas', 'Fractured' by JumpStart Productions Image for film 'This Is Not Happening' by Picnic Films Pins and Needles Media (in association with) Image for film 'Fractured' by Substantial Films, MM Productions, MEA Group Alex Portrait Image by <a href"www.tristanpatricksherfield.com">Tristan Sherfield</a>
+- Sound waves vector image by OpenClipart-Vectors from Pixabay<br>
+- Hero image by Sophie Murray (created for website)<br>
+- Images for project films without posters: Photo by Denise Jans on Unsplash <br>
+- Images for films 'Tracks', 'Home for Chirstmas', 'Fractured' by JumpStart Productions<br>
+- Image for film 'This Is Not Happening' by Picnic Films Pins and Needles Media (in association with)<br>
+- Image for film 'Fractured' by Substantial Films, MM Productions, MEA Group<br>
+- Alex Portrait Image by <a href"www.tristanpatricksherfield.com">Tristan Sherfield</a><br>

 <h2>Technologies Used</h2>
 - This project uses HTML and CSS programming languages.<br>